 - 27-year-old Edna Jean-Pierre killed one person in a drunk-driving crash, and then another in a hit-and-run while out on bail for the DUI killing.
 Jean-Pierre was a nurse, but left the scene of the hit-and-run to take her car to a body shop for immediate repairs.
 She also took responsibility, and received a 4-year jail sentence.

-Consult an Orlando DUI manslaughter attorney
+Consult an Orlando DUI manslaughter lawyer

 Prison time in a DUI manslaughter case in Florida is a near certainty if you are convicted.
-An effective criminal defense attorney can spot the holes in the prosecution’s case and help you present the best arguments and evidence in your defense.
+An effective criminal defense lawyer can spot the holes in the prosecution’s case and help you present the best arguments and evidence in your defense.
 The Orlando and Miami lawyers of The Baez Law Firm are known throughout Florida and the country for their effective and aggressive legal strategies in defense of their clients.
 Contact us today about your case.